noelwelsh/noelwelsh.com/content/posts/2026-03-04-comptime-is-bonkers.md

 works.
 Parametricity hides unnecessary details from the implementer—we write a function without being able to know what types it will be called with.
 Both are the same idea at work: managing which knowledge is available where, so that reasoning stays tractable.

-One consequence of this is that parametric functions have uniform behaviour.
+One consequence is that parametric functions have uniform behaviour.
 If the body can't branch on the type, it can't behave differently per type.
 We can learn a parametric function once and trust that knowledge everywhere we use it.